A base image factory. Here's what's in the image.

 CentOS Stream 9

 RHEL upstream.
-Enterprise-grade. dnf --installroot from the baked-in RPM darksite. ~900 packages offline.
+Enterprise-grade. dnf --installroot from the baked-in RPM darksite.
+Offline.
 Desktop, server, or core profile.

 Debian 13 (Trixie)

 Stable.
-Proven. debootstrap from the embedded APT darksite on localhost:3142. ~2,700 packages offline.
+Proven. debootstrap from the embedded APT darksite on localhost:3142.
+Offline.
 Desktop, server, or core profile.

 RHEL 9